 Modified entry and inspection process

-On 28 April 2020 and 11 May 2020, the Northern Territory Parliament passed COVID-19 Modification Notices and amendments to those Notices that impact the processes involved in the Residential Tenancies Act 1999.
+COVID-19 Modification Notices and amendments to those Notices that impact the processes involved in the Residential Tenancies Act 1999 have been gazetted.
 These Notices provide the framework for the Territory’s response to tenancy issues arising as a result of the COVID-19 emergency.

 While periodic inspections are an important tool for monitoring the tenant’s compliance with the tenancy, they do not generally have the same weight as the ingoing and outgoing inspection reports when settling disputes at the end of the tenancy.

-The previous modification of Section 70 to the Residential Tenancies Act 1999 has been revoked as of the 5 June, 2020.
+The previous modification of Section 70 to the Residential Tenancies Act 1999 has been revoked as of the 5 June 2020.
 Therefore, normal periodic inspections now apply.
-However, if a request for an inspection occurred during the modification period (28 April, 2020 - 5 June, 2020) a periodic inspection cannot occur for 2 months after the last inspection occurred.
+However, if a request for an inspection occurred during the modification period (28 April 2020 - 5 June 2020) a periodic inspection cannot occur for two months after the last inspection occurred.

 Modified timeframes for entry: